po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

   })
   ```

-  * JSON is a data structure that is primarily used to transmit data between a server and web application.
-It is based on the JavaScript object syntax, using key/value pairs.
+  * JSON stands for JavaScript Object Notation and is nothing more than simple JavaScript objects used to exchange data.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):